 - There’s no such thing as “peak” productivity.
 Many of these statistics emphasize the concept of “maximizing” productivity, or increasing it by specific percentage points, but the reality is, there’s no such thing as “peak” productivity.
 Try not to think of your staff members as constantly climbing toward 100 percent productivity, and instead, try to optimize your environment for a healthy, productive balance.
 Accept your team’s flaws and limitations, and don’t get discouraged when you find one of your new productivity strategies coming up short.
 This is a long-term process, and it won’t always go the way you predict.

-These productivity statistics represent averages across many disciplines, and in many areas, so by definition, they’ll only have limited relevance to your own professional life.
+These productivity statistics represent averages across many disciplines, and in many areas, so by definition, they may only have limited relevance to your own professional life.
 If you want to dig deeper, and learn more about your own personal productivity, you’ll need a specialized tool to help you do it.

 Ready to get started with EmailAnalytics?
 Try it now, instantly, with a 14-day free trial.
 No credit card required!